grasmash/drupal-achievements/README.txt

    total, the person who got there first gets the higher rank.

- * Achievements can be hidden so that a user doesn't know how to unlock it until she stumbles upon the discovery herself (by meeting the milestone, asking another user, etc.).
+ * Achievements can be hidden so that a user doesn't know how to unlock it until she stumbles upon the discovery herself (meeting the milestone, asking a user, etc.).

  * Achievements can have images (or "badges") in one of three different
    states: unlocked, locked, or hidden.
 Default images can be used for all